 Z60: 2 months of daily meditation practice

-Meditation can change your life in ways that few practices can.
-Your experience of time, which seems such a fleeting commodity, can be slowed.
-In that stillness the reactivity and conditioning that drives so much of your life can be seen for what it is, and you can find choice points in places where once there was only mindless thought, feeling, or contraction.
+Our experience of time, which seems such a fleeting commodity, can be slowed.
+In that stillness the reactivity and conditioning that drives so much of our lives can be seen for what it is, and we can find choice points in places where once there was only mindless thought, feeling, or contraction.

 Along this path, you might discover the vast stillness at the very center of your being, so deep and unfathomable, and so very obvious, that you've been avoiding it your entire life.
 You might uncover your sacred heart, so huge and open that nothing and no one escapes its embrace.